IUCN Red-listed Claustula fischeri – Bunyip Egg © G Gates & D Ratkowsky

-Despite their immense importance to humanity and to ecology, fungi are largely overlooked in conservation and in programs to protect or improve biodiversity in Australia.
+Despite their immense importance to humanity and to ecology, fungi are largely overlooked in conservation and in programs to protect or improve biodiversity in Australia and often missed altogether in discussion of biodiversity.

 Federal and State Government State of the Environment (SEO) reports only included fungi in their definition of biodiversity from 2016.
 Here is what the current SOE report says of our knowledge of fungi: